Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \etabi_h\cdot\nabla_hw &= \left(\frac{\partial u}{\partial z} - \frac{\partial w}{\partial x}\right)\frac{\partial w}{\partial y} = -\frac{Wy}{\sigma^2}\left[\frac{\partial u}{\partial z} + \frac{Wx}{\sigma^2}\exp\left(-\frac{x^2 + y^2}{2\sigma^2}\right)\right]\exp\left(-\frac{x^2 + y^2}{2\sigma^2}\right). \end{align} \]

-If you insert $x = 0$, $y = \pm\sigma$ and approximate all exponential terms by 1/2, it follows
+If one inserts $x = 0$, $y = \pm\sigma$ and approximates all exponential terms by $1/2$, it follows

 \[ \begin{align} \etabi_h\cdot\nabla_hw &= \mp\frac{W}{2\sigma}\frac{\partial u}{\partial z}. \end{align} \]

 Most of the time $\frac{\partial u}{\partial z} > 0$.
 Thus, the rotation term produces cyclonic vorticity south of the convective tube and anticyclonic vorticity north of the tube.
-The scale analysis obtained for the case of very strong convection is $\sigma \sim 50$ m, $W \sim 10 $m/s and $\frac{\partial u}{\partial z} \sim \frac{20\text{ m/s}}{2\text{ km}} = 1\cdot 10^{-2}$ 1/s
+As a scale analysis, for the case of very strong convection with $\sigma \sim 50$ m, $W \sim 10 $m/s and $\frac{\partial u}{\partial z} \sim \frac{20\text{ m/s}}{2\text{ km}} = 1\cdot 10^{-2}$ 1/s, one obtains

 \[ \begin{align} \etabi_h\cdot\nabla_hw \sim \frac{10}{100}10^{-2}\text{ 1/s}^2 = 10^{-3}\text{ 1/s}^2. \end{align} \]